 Social commerce sales, or ecommerce transactions done through social media, is a growing category in the ecommerce industry.
-In fact, eMarketer anticipates that social commerce sales will hit $45.74 billion by the end of 2022, up 24.9% from the previous year.
+In fact, Statista forecasts that social commerce sales would hit $51.8 billion by the end of 2022—and continue rising steadily to reach $145.2 billion by 2028.

-20. 89% of retailers agree that retailers that don’t use social media will be left behind
+22. 89% of retailers agree that businesses neglecting to use social media will be left behind

 Transactions on social channels are becoming a larger and larger share of all ecommerce revenue, and retailers can’t ignore this trend.
 A survey from Sprout Social found that 89% of business owners think that retailers that fail to capitalize on and incorporate social media will be left behind in the new consumer landscape.
 And, consumers are on the same page, with 62% agreeing that without social media as part of your brand, you won’t be able to stay relevant.

 Gen Z, the youngest generation that is gaining more and more buying power, is the biggest user group of social media for shopping.
-In fact, where across all age groups, social media is the source of product and brand discovery 55% of the time, for Gen Z, social media accounts for 78% of their discoveries.
+In fact, whereas social media is the source of product and brand discovery 55% of the time across all age groups, for Gen Z, social media accounts for 78% of their discoveries.

 Getting your brand or product on social media channels will make it easier for people to find you and will increase your ability to market to Gen Z.

 25. 54% of US consumers say they have discovered a new small ecommerce retailer via social media in the last year